Milnor fibre boundary of a non-isolated surface singularity: of type

-\begin{bekezdes} The above result can be applied for $f=xyz$, $f=z(z^2+xy)$, $f=xy(z^2+xy)$ and $f=z^a+x^ky^k$, cases which can be compared with (\ref{ss:dsmall})(3e), (3c), (4b') or (4c').
-Moreover, (\ref{eq:CHPOL}) can also be compared with the formula (\ref{th:charpolG}) valid for the characteristic polynomial.
-But, definitely, the interested reader might take an arbitrary germ $\tilde{f}$ to test the result.
-It is interesting to note that even if $\tilde{f}$ has many Puiseux pairs (hence its embedded resolution graph has many rupture vertices), $\partial F$ is still Seifert, in fact, it is an $S^1$--bundle. \end{bekezdes} \begin{bekezdes} The above construction provides the structure of the Milnor fiber $F$ as well: one may extract from it important information, such as the Euler characteristic, zeta--function of the monodromy, etc. \end{bekezdes}
+The above result can be applied for $f=xyz$, $f=z(z^2+xy)$, $f=xy(z^2+xy)$ and $f=z^a+x^ky^k$.
+These cases can be compared with \ref{ss:dsmall}(3e), (3c), (4b') or (4c').
+Moreover, (\ref{eq:CHPOL}) can also be compared with the formula from Theorem \ref{th:charpolG} valid for the characteristic polynomial.

+\end{bekezdes} \begin{bekezdes} The above construction provides the structure of the Milnor fiber $F$ as well: one may extract from it key information, such as the Euler characteristic, zeta--function of the monodromy, etc. \end{bekezdes}

-\subsection{$f$ of type $\tilde{f}(x^ay^b,z)$.}
+\section{\ $f$ of type $\tilde{f}(x^ay^b,z)$}

+\labelpar{ss:XAYB} Assume now that $a$ and $b$ are two positive relative prime integers.
+Then, the discussion of \ref{ss:XY} can be modified as follows.